joeysmoll/joeysmoll.com/_portfolio/blocjams.md

 ![]({{ site.baseurl }}/img/landing_pixlr_microsoft-surfacebook-front.png)

 ## Background
 Bloc Jams is a Spotify-like music application developed while doing my  apprenticeship under Bloc's software development program.
 Bloc presented the Bloc Jams project as a way to apply foundational front-end concepts.
-Bloc provided supplemental code throughout this project and challenged me to refactor the code multiple times to gain more experience working with the DOM and JQuery.
+Bloc provided supplemental code throughout this project and challenged me to refactor the code multiple times to gain more experience working with the DOM and jQuery.

 MOBILE ready...